SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 The author can invite RC users to these roles by going to edit details or clicking on the title of their exposition in the workspace editor and choosing "collaboration".
 The collaborators will receive an invitation (in RC messages) that has to be accepted before they can start to collaborate.

 ![collaboration tab](images/collaboration.png "the collabration tab")

+It is also possible that an author makes the in-progress exposition content visible to specific groups of users, before publication.
+This is done by using the [share option](#share "share options in the RC").
+Since sharing in this manner is not an official publication, shared expositions can be unshared (made private again), and will appear on the author's profile and not in the portal feed.

 ## Requesting publication